 While this property is filled with amazing and beautiful landscapes, it’s important to recognize the scars as well.
+Some areas will take many years to recover from the industrial logging that took place on the land.
 This land was previously used for industrial timber operations and in some areas it shows.

 What are we doing?

 Together for Nature: Land’escapes and the Nature Conservancy of Canada

 Hastings Wildlife Junction

 In October 2021, NCC announced that Ben, the founder of Land’escapes will be making a significant donation of land to their organization.
 This will be one of the largest land donations in NCC’s history.
 As part of his overall vision for this venture, Land’escapes will be transferring approximately 12,000 acres of land to the organization to be permanently protected and conserved.
 We’re pleased to share that much of this land will be donated to NCC’s Hastings Wildlife Junction project.